bazzlebream/dawn-of-everything/docs/dawn_of_everything_ch_2_wicked_liberty_notes.md

 # Dawn of Everything: Ch 2: Wicked Liberty (notes)

+## 1. Main themes
+### 1.1. book's project
+### 1.2. how the actual question "origin of inequality" came about
+#### 1.2.1. problems with definitions of equality
+#### 1.2.2. egalitarianism different from equality?
+### 1.3. problems with engaging with indigenous sources first- or second-hand
+### 1.4.

 - rousseau's story about origins of social inequality ("freedoms are lost as societies grow bigger and more complex")
 	- comes about as a theoretical refutation of the [indigenous critique](indigenous_critique.md) of European institutions

 - Here we return to the matter with which we began: the European Enlightenment as the apotheosis of the principle of open and rational debate. ^[p 45]

+#theme
+- indigenous critique (about freedom/autonomy/mutual aid/communism/liberty) gets twisted into one about "equality" by Turgot

-## 1. Rousseau didn't come up with it on his own
+## 2. Rousseau didn't come up with it on his own

 - Intellectual historians treat Rousseau like a [Great Man](great_man_theory_of_history.md), and like he "kicked off the debate" about social inequality
 - however, he submitted an essay on the subject, which means at least it was going on enough to have an essay contest about it